Yury Luzhkov: Destruction of the Rechnik neighbourhood

 It was Luzhkov who controversially ordered the destruction of houses built in the Rechnik neighbourhood of Moscow.
 According to an interview published in the Moskovsky Komsomolets, Luzkhov said that the residents were squatting on land in a "protected environmental zone."
 Residents claimed that Soviet-era permits to the land, which was set aside as a gardening collective in the 1950s, gave them de facto title over the land the houses were built on and many of these titles were bought or inherited from the original owners; Luzhkov was accused of lobbying the interests of building companies.
 However, the City Hall claimed that no permissions for private house building on that land were given since the 1950s and that the residents could never claim amnesty because of that.
 Nevertheless, Luzhkov stated that the city was ready to provide full compensation by offering other land plots in the vicinity of Moscow for veterans of World War II who lived in Rechnik since Soviet times.

 Honouring Stalin

 In 2010, Luzhkov made public his plans to honour Soviet leader Joseph Stalin with ten posters of him in the city of Moscow, for the first time in around fifty years after Nikita Khrushchev's criticism of Stalin-period policies.
-The proposal led to controversy in Russia as well as international outcry.
 Liberal critics expressed concern that Stalin was being rehabilitated as memories of his "reign of terror" faded.